adamchel/mangrove-docs/content/1-basics/quick-tour.md

 ## Registering the Model with a MongoDB Collection

-The last step you must take before you can use the `BlogEntry` model is to register the model with a MongoDB database.
-Mangrove itself doesn't handle the connection to the database, that responsibility is held by the C++ Driver, which provides the `mongocxx::client` class.
-You can learn more about that class in the C++ Driver's {{% a_blank "API Documentation""http://mongodb.github.io/mongo-cxx-driver/classmongocxx_1_1client.html"%}}.
+The last step you must take before you can use the `BlogEntry` model is to register the model with a MongoDB database using the MongoDB C++ Driver.
 In the following example, we'll use a connection to the database hosted at `localhost` on port 27017.

 ```cpp
 #include <mongocxx/client.hpp>